ethereum/EIPs/EIPS/eip-1.md

   * :arrow_right: Accepted (Core EIPs only) -- After the review end date, the Ethereum Core Developers will vote on whether to accept this change.
 If yes, the status will upgrade to Accepted.
   * :arrow_right: Final (Not core EIPs) -- A successful Last Call without material changes or unaddressed complaints will become Final.
 * **Accepted (Core EIPs only)** -- This is being implemented by Ethereum Core Developers.
-  * :arrow_right: Final -- When a Standards Track Core EIP is implemented in at least three viable Ethereum clients, and it is deployed on at least 50% of deployed nodes, and the implementations pass a common set of test suites, then the status is upgraded to Final.
+  * :arrow_right: Final -- Standards Track Core EIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
+When the implementation is complete and accepted by the community, the status will be changed to “Final”.
 * **Final** -- This EIP represents the current state-of-the-art.
 A Final EIP should only be updated to correct errata.

 Other exceptional statuses include: